 While it might seem obvious, preparing an older sibling for the arrival of a new baby is the best first place to start if you want to make the transition smooth.

-What you need to remember, Vanessa explains, is that the biggest thing with sibling rivalry is that it actually has nothing to do with the relationship between your children and everything to do with a perception around a scarcity of resource.
+What you need to remember, Vanessa explains, is that the biggest factor that determines sibling rivalry has everything to do with a perception around a scarcity of resource.
 And that resource is you!

 “Your love is going to be divided in two, your time is going to be divided in two.
 You have become a scarce resource.
 And so there is competition for your attention, your love and your affection,” Vanessa says.
 “One of the most beautiful things that you can do for an older sibling is really talk with them about the expanse of a parent’s heart – that isn’t divided up when a new baby comes home, but rather a whole other heart grows for that child.
 And so each child has their own sort of access to never ending love from that parent.”